cloud-gov/cg-site/README.md

 ---
 ```

-## How to edit cloud.gov content
+## How to edit Cloud.gov content
 - Non-developers should focus on editing markdown content in the `_posts`, `_docs`, and `_pages` folder.
-Generally most of the cloud.gov content will be in the _docs file.
+Generally most of the Cloud.gov content will be in the _docs file.

 - Pricing updates can go directly into `_data/pricing.yml` file and if any of the aws services need to be updated that can occur in the `_data/services.yml` file.

 - We try to keep configuration options to a minimum so you can easily change functionality.
 You should review `_config.yml` to see the options that are available to you.
 There are a few values on top that you **need** to change.
 They refer to the agency name and contact information.
 The rest of `_config.yml` has a range of more advanced options.

-- If you look at `package.json` you will see that the `npm run pages` command that will run when running on the cloud.gov Pages platform.
+- If you look at `package.json` you will see that the `npm run pages` command that will run when running on the Cloud.gov Pages platform.

 - Do not edit files in the `_site/` folder.
 These files are auto-generated, and any change you make in the folder will be overwritten.